IliaGamov/FaceFinder/README.md

 - pip install -r requirements.txt

 # Using pretrained model
-model_deployed folder has a Webcam.py script that uses already trained model facetracker.h5, to run it yourself just use
+model_deployed folder has a Webcam.py script that uses already trained model facetracker.h5, to run it yourself just run Webcam.py script in the following way:

 - python Webcam.py